Transcript Requests

 New First-time, First year students

-New first-time, first-year students will get more information about registration for classes, advising, and the related processes at their in-person orientation session during the Summer.
+New first-time, first-year students will get more information about registration for classes, advising, and the related processes at their in-person orientation session.
 Visit New Student Orientation to find out more or email eac@coppin.edu.

 New Transfer Students